 To help you avoid the same mistake, let’s take a look at some of these plans and discuss the cost benefit of each!

 Vivint – Affordable Quality

 Let’s look at Vivint for example.
 I have been seeing Vivint signs pop up in front of homes for the past few years.
 The best part of this company, is that they allow you to build out your own security system!
 You get to pick and choose what equipment and services you want.
 And the list you can pick from, it is long!

 Vivint also allows you to pay for the equipment on a monthly basis.
 If you can’t afford the $500 upfront, you can split it up in to smaller $13 chunks every month.
 This has changed the game in home security.
 Your family’s security is now within reach.

-Vivint offers hundreds of variations of packages you can build.
+Vivint offers dozens of variations of packages you can build.
 This gives you the ability to keep the system as cheap or expensive as you can afford.
 Just some of the equipment you can pick from:

 - 24-HR Alarm Monitoring

 - Digital Smart Hub